JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 obj.__proto__ = parent;

-Dynamic prototype assignment not supported.
-Use Object.create() or class extends.
+For dynamic prototype assignment, use Object.create() or class extends.

 String.prototype.substr Deprecated substring extraction